 It is a criminal offence to employ anyone who does not have an entitlement to work in the UK.
 We provide an overview of the documentation required to ensure that your business does not fall foul of the law.
 If you are an employer in the London area we, at BRM, can provide you with assistance or any additional information required.

 In line with the Immigration, Asylum and Nationality Act 2006, it is a criminal offence to employ anyone who does not have an entitlement to work in the UK, or undertake the type of work you are offering.
-Any employer who does not comply with the law may be facing a fine of up to £20,000 per offence.
-Further, if employers knowingly use illegal migrant labour it could carry a maximum five year prison sentence and/or unlimited fine.
+Any employer who does not comply with the law may face a fine of up to £20,000 per offence.
+Further, if employers knowingly use illegal migrant labour it could carry a maximum five year prison sentence and/or an unlimited fine.

 In addition, since December 2016, section 38 of the Immigration Act 2016 allows immigration officers to close a business for up to 48 hours if there is a reasonable suspicion that they employ foreign workers illegally and they have previously committed specific offences of illegal working.
 The closure notice might then be cancelled or an illegal working compliance order could be sought, one result of which could be closure of the premises for up to 12 months.

-We provide an overview of the documentation required to ensure that your business does not fall foul of the law.
+Here we provide an overview of the documentation required to ensure that your business does not fall foul of the law.

 The increasing trend of illegal immigrants entering the UK has led to a rise in forged documentation, as well as grounds for certain employers to take advantage of cheap labour.